The pros and cons of a subscription business model are:

 Subscription businesses depend on customer retention for their success and long-term viability.
 This is because subscription-based companies rely on repeating revenue.
 A drop in customer satisfaction can lead to a high churn rate for a subscription business.
 This is especially bad because of the high cost of getting new customers.

-Recurly Research found that the average churn rate for subscription businesses is 5-7% per month.
+Recurly Research found that subscription businesses average a 5-7% monthly churn rate.
 It can erode the customer base if not managed.
-This means that even a small increase in churn can have a large impact on the business's revenue and growth prospects.
+Even a small increase in churn can significantly impact revenue and growth.

 Con: Subscription business has a high cancellation rate

-Subscription business has a high cancellation rate because of the cost-value perception.
-Customers may feel that the subscription costs more than it's worth.
-Studies found that the average monthly churn rate for subscription businesses is around 6.7%.
-Which means that 7 out of every 100 subscribers cancel their subscriptions each month.
-ProfitWell even highlights that 20% of cancellations occur because customers' needs have changed.
-Prompting them to switch to competitors with better features or services.
-In fact, 15% of subscription cancellations are due to customers finding a better service elsewhere, as noted by a study from Zuora.
+Subscription businesses have a high cancellation rate because of the cost-value perception.
+Customers may feel that the subscription costs more than it’s worth.
+Studies found the average monthly churn rate for subscription businesses is 6.7%.
+This means 7 out of every 100 subscribers cancel each month.
+It’s especially true if they are not using the service as much as expected.
+It is crucial to consider changes in needs and circumstances as well.
+ProfitWell even highlights that 20% of cancellations occur because customers’ needs have changed.
+Prompting them to explore competitors that provide more advanced features or services.
+Zuora found 15% of cancellations are because of customers finding better service elsewhere.

-Payment failures due to expired credit cards or other billing issues can also contribute to high cancellation rates.
-And 20-40% of total churn that's caused by payment failures.
+Expired credit cards and billing issues can contribute to high cancellation rates.
+And 20-40% of total churn that’s caused by payment failures.
 Competitive options and easy sign-up for intro offers make the churn problem worse.
 People cancel once the full price kicks in.
-Businesses must address these issues by improving their value proposition, user experience, and billing options.
+Businesses must address this by improving their value, user experience, and billing options.
 They must also keep engaging customers to reduce churn and keep subscribers.
 Companies that install proactive customer engagement strategies see 15% reduction in churn rate.

 Con: Subscription business risks customer contract aversion

-Subscription business models risk customer contract aversion because they need commitments that extend far into the future.
+Subscription models risk aversion due to long-term commitments.
 This binds customers to agreements they might later regret.
 This is because they are unsure about their future needs and preferences.
-Studies found that 34% of consumers hesitate to subscribe due to concerns about long-term commitments.
+Studies found 34% of consumers hesitate to subscribe because of long-term commitment concerns.

 This uncertainty makes potential subscribers wary of fixed obligations.
-To mitigate this disadvantage, it's crucial for businesses to invest in demonstrating the value of their product.
-A report by Zuora says companies that offer flexible subscriptions, like month-to-month options, see a 20% higher retention rate.
+To mitigate this, businesses must invest in demonstrating their product’s value.
+Zuora reports companies with flexible, month-to-month subscriptions have 20% higher retention.
 This is compared to companies with only annual plans.

 Con: Subscription business customers may pay regularly without fully utilizing the service

-Paying subscribers who don't use the service lowers its value.
-This creates a mismatch between the cost to the customer and the value they derive, which leads to customer dissatisfaction and churn.
-Recurly reports that 70% of subscription cancellations occur because customers feel they aren't receiving enough value from the service.
-This means businesses might be using resources on accounts that aren't active.
-Which cuts into both efficiency and profitability.
-Inactive subscribers can cost businesses up to 15% of their revenue due to the resources spent on these accounts.
+Paying subscribers who don’t use the service lowers its value.
+This creates a mismatch between the cost to the customer and the value they drive.
+Which leads to customer dissatisfaction and churn.
+Recurly reports that 70% of subscription cancellations occur.
+Customers cancel because they feel they aren’t getting enough value from the service.
+This means businesses might be using resources on accounts that aren’t active.
+This impacts both efficiency and profitability.
+Inactive subscribers can cost businesses up to 15% of revenue.

-In fact, Zuora revealed that 40% of subscribers who rarely use a service are likely to switch to a competitor within six months.
+Zuora revealed 40% of infrequent users switch to a competitor within six months.
 This situation can create a negative feedback loop.
 Reduced engagement leads to less investment in the product.
 As a result, it reduces its value and worsens the underutilization problem.
-And threaten the long-term sustainability of your business that relies on active usage to justify ongoing payments from users.
+It threatens the long-term sustainability of your business.
+It’s because businesses rely on active usage to justify ongoing payments from users.

 Con: Subscription business faces increased competition